Updated on: April 26, 2026

 Risks & Disadvantages of Using a Free VPN

 - Limited security.
 Free VPNs often lack the advanced security features that paid VPNs offer, such as an ad and malware blocker, full leak protection, and obfuscation.
 This makes them more vulnerable and less likely to work with the Great Firewall of China.
-Luckily, all of the VPNs I mentioned in this article work in China.
+Luckily, all of the VPNs I mentioned in this article offer advanced security and obfuscation.

 - Privacy issues.
 Free VPNs might gather and trade your information to sell to advertisers as a means of profit.
 This undermines one of the primary reasons for using a VPN — to safeguard your internet privacy.